OMR-Research/Smashcima/docs/07_glyph-synthesizer.md

 The `Glyph` scene object only represents a visual glyph in the scene, but it carries no semantic information.
 We would like to have a `Notehead` that will have a link to its semantic `Note` and contain additional links to, for example, the `StaffVisual`.

-You should NOT do this via inheritance!
-The documentation section on scene objects details the complications you'd run into.
+You should **NOT** do this via inheritance!
+The documentation section on scene objects details the complications you would run into.
 Instead, you create a `Notehead` scene object and add a reference to the glyph and other scene objects:

 ```py
 from dataclasses import dataclass